-Critical Behaviors:
+Critical Behaviors: (Hard Stops)

-Patient Safety is a critical part of patient care.
-Critical behaviors are elements of Patient Safety that must always be followed.
+Client safety is a critical part of client care.
+Critical behaviors are elements of client safety that must always be followed.
 If a critical behavior is not performed, it will result in failure of that skill.
 These critical behaviors are evaluated during each proficiency test.